huythedev/locket_catcher/README.md

 *   Converts animated webp images to mp4 and sends as video to Telegram.
 *   Sends static images as png to Telegram.
 *   User allow-list and user-friendly notifications.
+*   Each media message in Telegram now has a "Rename" button.
+    *   Click "Rename" to set a display name for the user who posted the moment.
+    *   After clicking, reply with the new name.
+    *   The mapping in `users_info.txt` is updated and reloaded automatically.

 ## Requirements